Moe-hacker/rootfstool/README.md

 --------
 ## About:
-Rootfstool is a tool to get linux container rootfs.
+Rootfstool is a tool to get linux container rootfs from Lxc-image mirrors.
-It can get rootfs from:
-- Lxc-image mirror
-- ParrotOS mirror
 ## Dependencies:
 - gawk
 - curl
 - wget
-- proot(only for ParrotOS)
 ## Usage:
 ```
 rootfstool <command> [<args>]